 Loraux' introduction and first chapter present the myths of the origins of mankind.
 No primordial Adam and Eve engaged in sexual reproduction populated the Athenian world.
 Instead, the gods created man and woman separately.

-Man sprang autochthonously from Mother Earth (Gaia).
+Man -- as in "the male" only -- sprang autochthonously from Mother Earth (Gaia).
 This was a natural birth from the seed of a god that also involved Athena and Mother Earth.
 The story of the 3-fold parentage is that the smith god Hephaistos (Hephaestus), unwilling to take Athena's no for an answer, ejaculated on her leg.
 That seed, wiped from the goddess' leg and thrown to the ground, soon became the human male Erichthonios.

 The daughters of Kekrops, the ruler of Athens before it had become Athens raised Erichthonios.
 Kekrops had brought men together to live in a city, but Erichthonios, who named the city, was responsible for introducing the valued concept of (Athenian) citizenship.
 The second chapter examines the origin of women.
 Unlike men, women were not natural.
 Myth supported the primacy of the male in reproduction.
 Women were admittedly necessary, but only secondarily.

 Hephaistos was involved in the creation, not only of the first Athenian male (citizen), but also of the first woman.
 He built her as an artifice in his smithy.
 Athena, again involved tangentially in the creation, taught the first woman skills.
 Loraux adds that Athena made woman dangerous.
 Zeus bestowed the first woman on man as a great, albeit beautiful, evil (Pandora).
 From these very separate beginnings, women and men are very different types of creatures.
 Men are citizens, while women are from the race of women (genos gynaikon).
 Just as there are no Athenian citizens who are female, so there is no race of men (genos andron).